eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

   Description: Returns decrypted string (using the currently loaded encryption module).
 If the default blowfish encryption module is used, this automatically picks the right decryption mode.
 You may still prefix the key with "ecb:" or "cbc:" or use the blowfish-use-mode setting in the config file (see the encrypt command for more detailed information).

   Returns: decrypted string (using the currently loaded encryption module).
 If the default blowfish encryption module is used, this automatically picks the right decryption mode.
-You may still prefix the key with "ecb:" or "cbc:" or use the blowfish-use-mode setting in the config file (see the encrypt command for more detailed information).
+You may still prefix the key with ``ecb:`` or ``cbc:`` or use the blowfish-use-mode setting in the config file (see the encrypt command for more detailed information).

   .. admonition:: Example
      :collapsible: closed